riceissa/issarice.com/pages/information-for-high-school-students.md

 It may be better thought of as "what I wish I had (known) when I was in high school".
 Therefore this page is unlikely to suit most people (since my target audience is my past self, and I tend to be at odds with the mainstream).

+Feel free to [connect with me](/about-me#contact) if you have questions or just want to talk to me (if you're in the Seattle area I can even meet up with you).

 ## Rationality resources

+### Less Wrong

 Depending on your personality fit with the community, [Less Wrong](http://lesswrong.com/) may be a very good place to check out.
 Some posts to check out (FIXME: make this part more fluid later):

+Less Wrong is also a good place to find other resources.

 - Some of the best content on Less Wrong might just be pointers to other high quality resources.
 “[The Best Textbooks on Every Subject](http://lesswrong.com/lw/3gu/the_best_textbooks_on_every_subject/)” was the post that first got me excited about Less Wrong.